jayashree1100/Bluetooth-controlled-robotic-vehicle/README.md

 * End-to-end testing confirmed successful integration of software and hardware, validating the embedded C control logic with actual mechanical output
 * Debugging involved signal-level verification at the microcontroller pins using a multimeter and oscilloscope to ensure accurate UART communication and motor driver activation

+## Applications
+* Educational robotics and embedded system learning
+* Remote-controlled vehicles and automation prototypes
+* Foundation for industrial or IoT-based robotic systems

 ## Future Enhancements
 * Integration with Wi-Fi or IoT for remote operation
 * Speed control using PWM